Rubayet19/personal-api-dashboard/memory.md

 The project is a web application for managing API keys and monitoring API usage across various services.
 It consists of a frontend built with React, Vite, TypeScript, and Tailwind CSS/Shadcn UI, and a backend using FastAPI and Python.

-Phases 1-4 have been completed and all components are now working correctly.
+Phases 1-5 have been completed, and significant progress has been made on Phase 5 (API Rate Limit & Usage Tracking).
 The application provides:
 - User authentication with JWT tokens
 - API key management with secure storage
 - API request building and testing interface
 - Modern UI with Shadcn UI components

-Recent fixes that were implemented:
+- Rate limit tracking and visualization for API keys
-- Added missing `api` object export to api.ts for proper API client functionality
+- State persistence between tabs for the API Request Builder

-- Fixed import paths in ApiRequestForm and ApiResponse components
+Recent improvements that were implemented:
-- Added consistent layout with Sidebar to the ApiRequestPage
+- Simplified rate limit functionality to only track limits when stored API keys are used
-- Fixed navigation from Dashboard to API Request Builder
+- Added automatic removal of rate limits when associated API keys are deleted
-- Added `get_api_key_by_id` alias function in backend's mock_db.py
+- Implemented visual feedback with warning and critical alerts for approaching rate limits
-- Properly implemented Shadcn UI components with all required dependencies
+- Created comprehensive unit tests for rate limit parsing and storage
-- Resolved dependency conflicts by enforcing correct package versions
+- Added state persistence for the API Request Builder when switching tabs

 ## Completed Tasks